 Graduate and professional students are subject to the jurisdiction of the student body that implements the Honor System in the graduate and professional schools.
 OGSM students are bound by regulations beyond those cited in the Student Handbook.
-These regulations affect their studies and require observance of the Owen Honor Code, available at owen.vanderbilt.edu/about-us/honor-code.cfm.
+These regulations affect their studies and require observance of the Owen Honor Code, available at business.vanderbilt.edu/honor-code and https://cdn.vanderbilt.edu/vu-business/wp-content/uploads/2019/03/25123102/Owen-HC-Bylaws.pdf.
 The student, by registration, acknowledges the authority of the Owen Graduate School of Management Honor Council.
 OGSM students must be familiar with the Owen Honor Code, have read it before Orientation, and sign a pledge of compliance.